 - Defending numerous putative class actions challenging “honey”-flavored food products

 - Resolving class actions by negotiating and implementing favorable class settlements

 Food Company Litigation

 In addition to consumer fraud class actions, Tyler represents food and beverage companies in a wide variety of litigation matters, including disputes with activist nonprofit groups, disputes with suppliers and customers, government investigations, trade secret matters and litigations related to product recalls.

 - Defending numerous food companies against complaints brought by activist groups under the District of Columbia’s Consumer Protection Procedures Act

 - Winning dismissal of a public nuisance claim brought by an activist group against a Maryland slaughterhouse

 - Defending supplier in commercial action for damages resulting from a recall caused by contamination of an ingredient used in dog food

 Tyler maintains a robust and longstanding pro bono practice.
-Tyler is currently leading a team of lawyers representing a death-row inmate in challenging his sentence.
+He is currently leading a team of attorneys representing a death-row inmate in challenging his sentence.
 Tyler has also led teams that have obtained asylum for numerous refugees, helped parents regain custody of their children, and won disability benefits for military service members.

 Tyler spends his spare time visiting zoos and museums with his wife and two children.
 A native Minnesotan, Tyler enjoys camping, canoeing and being outdoors.